MetaMask/devrel-articles/introduction-to-metamask-api/index.md

 ### Request

-We call the [eth_chainId](https://metamask.github.io/api-playground/api-documentation/#eth_chainId) method in MetaMask which does not require any parameter input
+We call the [eth_chainId](https://metamask.github.io/api-playground/api-documentation/#eth_chainId) method in MetaMask which does not require any parameter input.
+A request is like a function call and takes either zero or many params that we can act on for the resulting response.

 ```json
 {